A201 road: London Borough of Southwark

 The road continues south through the London Borough of Southwark, passing Southwark tube station.
 At St George's Circus, southbound traffic may continue towards Elephant and Castle along London Road.
 With the exception of buses and cycles, northbound traffic is routed along the A302/St George's Road and A3202/Westminster Bridge Road between Elephant and Castle and St George's Circus.

 The route turns east at Elephant and Castle, becoming New Kent Road (the Ring Road eastbound towards Lewisham).
 The route ends at Bricklayer's Arms at a junction with the A100/Tower Bridge Road and the A2/Great Dover Street.
 Traffic continuing on the main carriageway joins the A2/Old Kent Road.

 New Kent Road was created in 1751 when the Turnpike Trust upgraded a local footpath.

 Landmarks

 Cycleway 6

 Cycleway 6 (C6) runs alongside the A201 between Farringdon and Elephant and Castle.

 C6 joins the A201 near Farringdon station, heading south on traffic-free cycle track on either side of Farringdon Road.
 Southbound cyclists cross Farringdon Road to the south of the Holborn Viaduct, where the route continues as a two-way bike freeway towards Blackfriars Bridge.

-On the northern side of Blackfriars Bridge, there is a junction between C6 and Cycle Superhighway 3 (CS3).
+On the northern side of Blackfriars Bridge, there is a junction between C6 and Cycleway 3 (CS3).
 The segregated cycle route continues south from Blackfriars towards St George's Circus, after which it turns west towards St George's Street.
 C6 meets Cycle Superhighway 7 (CS7) near the Elephant and Castle junction.

 North from Farringdon, C6 runs unbroken and signposted to Kentish Town, via Bloomsbury, St Pancras, and Camden Town.